The program is recognized by The British Columbia College of Nurses and Midwives (BCCNM).

 - An acceptable Criminal Record Check through the Ministry of Public Safety and Solicitor General's Criminal Records Review Program within 6 months prior to the start of the program.

-To ensure a pathway is available for specific student populations in the Bachelor of Psychiatric Nursing, the following program reserves are in place for each intake: 3 seats for graduates of the KPU Health Care Assistant Program and 3 seats for self-declared Indigenous students.
-Any reserved seats that are not offered to the above noted specific student populations will be offered to the general pool of qualified BPN applicants.
+To ensure a pathway is available for specific student populations in the Bachelor of Psychiatric Nursing, the following program reserves are in place for each intake: three (3) seats will be reserved for graduates of KPU's Certificate in Health Care Assistant program, and three (3) seats for self-declared Indigenous students.
+Any reserved seats that are not offered to the above noted specific student population will be offered to the general pool of qualified BPN applicants.

-Following completion of the Certificate in Health Foundations and enrollment into Year 2 of the Bachelor of Psychiatric Nursing (BPN) program, the maximum allowable time that students have to complete all program requirements for graduation is seven years.
+The maximum allowable time that students have to complete all of the following requirements for graduation is seven years.

 |HEAL 2150||Health Lab Practice 2||3|